-Prison Movement’s Weblog: Opinion: Yuram Abdullah Weiler: Profit From Prisoners: How UNICOR Capitalizes on Inmate Labor
+Prison Reform Movement’s Weblog: Yuram Abdullah Welier: Profit From Prisoners: How UNICOR Capitalizes on Inmate Labor

 The United States has a high convict recidivism rate, i.e., a large percentage of our prison inmates come back to prison after they finish their sentences.
 70 % of ex-convicts return to prison.
 We also have a relatively large prison population.
 About 1 of every 100 Americans is either in prison, on parole, or under some other type of supervised probation.